Demiurgos1994/blog/content/about.md

 I am still learning new things and this blog is all about that.

-On my journey, I have learned a lot from people who decided o give their knowledge away for free and I am eternally grateful, so on this blog I am trying to do the same and give back.
+On my journey, I have learned a lot from people who decided to give their knowledge away for free and I am eternally grateful, so on this blog I am trying to do the same and give back.
 I hope you find it useful.

 Lastly, I am always open to suggestions and potential collaborations, you can reach me trough email or LinkedIn, both of which are linked in the home page.